 If I was considering a Swedish Vallhund, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-With their short legs and long body, Swedish Vallhunds don't need or want miles of running exercise, but they MUST have regular opportunities to vent their energy and to use their busy minds to do interesting things.
-Otherwise they will become bored -- which they usually express by barking and destructive chewing.
-I strongly recommend that you get your Swedish Vallhund involved in obedience classes at the intermediate or advanced level, agility (an obstacle course for dogs), tracking, or herding.
-Otherwise, trying to suppress their "hardwired" working instincts, without providing alternate outlets for their energy, can be difficult.
+With their short legs and long body, Swedish Vallhunds don't need or want miles of running exercise.
+But they are active herding dogs, so they need regular opportunities to vent their energy and to use their busy minds to do interesting things.
+Otherwise they will become bored, which they usually express by barking and destructive chewing.

 - Chasing other animals.
 One of the Swedish Vallhund's responsibilities was to drive away strange dogs from their owner's farm and flock.
-Many Swedish Vallhunds are dominant or aggressive toward dogs and cats they don't know.
+Thus, many Swedish Vallhunds are dominant or aggressive toward dogs and cats they don't know.

 - Heavy shedding.
 Swedish Vallhunds shed a lot, be aware.

 - Mind of their own.
 Swedish Vallhunds are highly intelligent.
 But like most herding dogs, they do have an independent mind of their own and are not pushovers to raise and train.
 They can be manipulative or willful.
 You must show them, through absolute consistency, that you mean what you say.